What Are Healthy Snacks?

 You know that healthy snacks are important for your family, especially if you have growing kids who often seem like they're trying to eat their way through your entire kitchen.
 Some parents, however, find themselves wondering if they're getting this healthy snacking thing right or if, unfortunately, they're getting it all wrong.
 What is healthy snacking, anyway?
-It's time to learn the basics of healthy snacking so that you can stock your pantry for yourself and for the most important people in your life.
+And what are healthy snacks?
+It's time to learn the basics of healthy snacking so that you can stock your pantry for yourself and your family.

 Healthy snacks, as a simple definition, are those that have health-boosting ingredients that are good for your body.
 Healthy snacks are designed to: